First Repeated-Dose Ketamine RCT for PTSD

 *Sertraline (1999) and paroxetine (2001) are the only FDA-approved PTSD medications.
 Both are 1990s SSRIs.
 No novel mechanism has been approved in over 25 years.
 Sources: FDA, SAMHSA, Grand View Research.

-3.6 million treatment-resistant PTSD patients have exhausted every approved option.
-The same cytokines (IL-6, TNF-α, IL-17, interferon α/β) are central to autoimmune biology — a convergence we measure as an exploratory signal in the pilot, not a second indication.
+3.6 million treatment-resistant PTSD patients have already exhausted every approved option.
+Only 2 FDA-approved drugs exist for the primary indication — both over 20 years old — and neither addresses the neurobiological substrate.
+These same inflammatory markers (IL-6, TNF-α, IL-17, interferon α/β) are central to autoimmune biology — a convergence we think is worth measuring as an exploratory signal in the pilot, not a second indication.

 Passos et al. (2015).
 "Inflammatory markers in post-traumatic stress disorder: a systematic review, meta-analysis, and meta-regression."
 JAMA Psychiatry, 72(2), 192–200.
 Meta-analysis of 20 studies, N>1,000.